john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     array([0, 1, 2, 3, 4])

-**From a DataFrame**

-A `Series` can also be extracted from multi-dimensional data structures like dataframes.

-    In [5]: df.LAST_NAME
-    Out[5]:
-    0        Jones
-    1      Roberts
-    2      Johnson
-    3        Adams
-    4     Phillips
-    5        Moore
-    6       Potter
-    7        Jones
-    8        Smith
-    9        Smith
-    10       Smith
-    11      Rabbit
-    12      Bryant
-    13    Anderson
-    Name: LAST_NAME, dtype: object

-    In [6]: type(df.LAST_NAME)
-    Out[6]: pandas.core.series.Series

-What's a `DataFrame`?
-Well, let's talk about that.

 ## Data Frames

 A `DataFrame` is like a `Series`, but it can be multi-dimensional.
 Let's convert a `Series` into a `DataFrame` and look at the difference.
-First, we will import data as a `Series`:
+First, we will ingest data as a `Series`:

     In [4]: one = ['A', 'B', 'C']